Ginyee-W/Ginyee-w.github.io/content/authors/admin/_index.md

 # Status emoji
 status:
-  text: aaa        # 想显示的文字
+  text:         # 想显示的文字
   icon: 🦁

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Student @ NTU
+role: Postgraduate @ NTU

 # Organizations/Affiliations to show in About widget
 organizations: